 In 2020, Amnesty International Australia supporters took over 185,000 actions as part of Write for Rights.
-Millions of others took action all around the world to challenge injustice.
+Around the world, nearly 4,500,000 actions were taken as part of Write for Rights to challenge injustice.

 Those actions are already making a difference and changing lives.